Classroom Rules and Procedures: How to Tackle Your First Two Weeks

 Historically, teacher education programs prioritize pedagogy and instructional practices over classroom management.
 Many new teachers report feeling ill-prepared for the behaviors they encounter within the first few weeks of school.

-One problem is that much of the advice you’re getting is vague.
-It tells you WHAT to do — start the year with strong classroom management — without much information on HOW to do it.
+You’re told WHAT to do – start the year with strong classroom management – without the necessary specifics on HOW to do it.

 In this article, we’ll share a few ideas for HOW to approach the first two weeks with your rules and procedures.